Quiz on thoughts, ideas, theories, and philosophy of great Greek Philosophers Plato and Aristotle.

 According to Aristotle, the best method to prevent Revolution is to

-(a) Develop the spirit of obedience to law
+(a) Develop the Spirit of obedience to law

-(b) Observe small changes in constitution
+(b) Observe small changes in the constitution

 (c) Prevent concentration of too much power in too few hands